-Tumhari Sulu box office collection day 5: Vidya Balan film should remain steady
+Tumhari Sulu box office collection day 5: Vidya Balan film steady, collects Rs 16.56 crore

 Tumhari Sulu has started its first week well.
-It collected Rs 1.84 crore on Monday, taking the total collection to Rs 14.71 crore.
+It collected Rs 1.85 crore on Tuesday, taking the total collection to Rs 16.56 crore.
 Tumhari Sulu is directed by Suresh Triveni and stars Vidya Balan and Manav Kaul in lead roles.
-Trade analyst Taran Adarsh tweeted the figures earlier and said, “#TumhariSulu Fri 2.87 cr, Sat 4.61 cr, Sun 5.39 cr, Mon 1.84 cr.
-Total: ₹ 14.71 cr.
-India biz.”
+Trade analyst Taran Adarsh tweeted the figures earlier and said, “#TumhariSulu remains STEADY on Tue… Fri 2.87 cr, Sat 4.61 cr, Sun 5.39 cr, Mon 1.84 cr, Tue 1.85 cr.
+Total: ₹ 16.56 cr.
+India biz… Week 1 is likely to close at ₹ 19.50 cr [+/-].”

 Vidya Balan plays a night RJ in the film.
 This is not the first time Vidya is donning the role of RJ, as she did that in Lage Raho Munna Bhai too alongside Sanjay Dutt.
 In Tumhari Sulu, Vidya juggles her job in the radio station and the household chores as a housewife.